 “I don’t like it.
 Not one bit.”

-The first day with well-paved roads was pleasant.
-There was so little traffic in one portion of Iowa, we saw an Amish farmer take over the road with a wooden cart the size of a river barge.
+The first day of the road trip was pleasant.
+With well-paved roads and few cars, driving in Iowa felt like no other commute.
+We even saw an Amish farmer take over the road at one point with a wooden cart the size of a river barge.

-After spending the night in Mark Twain’s home town of Hannibal Missouri, we took a lazy drive through his National Forest just south of St. Louis.
+After spending the night in Mark Twain’s home town of Hannibal, MO, we took a lazy drive through his National Forest just south of St. Louis.

-After lunch in Poplar Bluff, we jumped onto I-55 just north of Memphis, Tennessee.
+After lunch in Poplar Bluff, we jumped onto Interstate 55.

 Transitioning from State Highway 67 in Missouri to I-55 in northeast Arkansas was like leaving the weightlessness of space and landing hard on the moon.
-The road was roughshod.
+The road was rough.
 Traffic was everywhere.
-It was loud.
+It was loud and bumpy.

 My dad sitting in the front passenger’s seat looked up from his map.

-I raised my index finger from the steering wheel and pointed straight ahead.
+I raised my index finger from the steering wheel and pointed.

 “Does that mattress look secure to you?”

-I’ve always been leery of vehicles carrying open cargo on the interstate.
+I’ve always been leery of vehicles carrying open cargo.
 City streets?
 Country highways?
-No problem.
-But seeing a truck hauling a wooden dresser at eighty miles an hour is like catching a glimpse of a mountain lion crossing your front lawn or watching your boss being hauled out of the office by security.
+Okay.
+But seeing a pickup truck hauling a wooden dresser at eighty miles an hour is like catching a glimpse of a mountain lion crossing your front lawn or watching your boss being hauled out by the FBI.
 Something isn’t quite right and all you feel is a nervous panic.
 Any household item can turn into an airborne projectile.
 It could happen.
 It does happen.
 It happened to my friend Ron on his way to the airport.

 How quickly it happened.